Smithmayowa20/BBYNALOG-LOGIC-CLASSICAL-FACTORING-/README.md

 S_2 : Sum[K.E(M_1),{a,-v,v},{b,-v,v},...,{z,-v,v}]

 S2/2 is exactly the number of possible integer combinations of (a^n_1 + b^n_2 + .... + z^n) that is equal to (c + 1)

+Reformulation

+Riemann Hypothesis

+A number d is considered to be a prime number if the value of its S_1/2 expression above is 1